-Coaching has been a longstanding priority at START since it is one way evidence-based practices make their way into the classroom to provide meaningful outcomes to students.
+Coaching has been a longstanding priority at START since it is one-way evidence-based practices make their way into the classroom to provide meaningful outcomes to students.
 To continue to improve our support for coaches, START recently engaged in a collaborative process to explore the needs of coaches, including interviews, surveys, and focus groups.
-We heard from coaches about the importance of this role: “The goal is for us to work on helping teachers provide as much support to students…and help them access the gen ed setting, and to be successful in the gen ed setting…we’re advocates for helping to increase inclusion and provide opportunities.”
+We heard from coaches about the importance of this role: “The goal is for us to work on helping teachers provide as much support to students…and help them access the general education setting, and to be successful in the general education setting…we’re advocates for helping to increase inclusion and provide opportunities.”
 This process resulted in a reinvigoration for coaching and demonstrated a clear need for more varied resources that are easily accessible to everyone.

 Whether you are serving as a coach at the ISD, district, or building level, receiving support from a coach, or looking to strengthen your implementation of supports and strategies by working collaboratively with others, we invite you to explore the coaching resources below.
 Our collective willingness to strengthen our teaching and implementation of evidence-based practices is how we can improve outcomes for students and “be there for each other!”